w0rs3/AntTestTool/README.md

 # AntTestTool
-A test tool for Langton's ant extensions.
-Can be used in combination with the NIST-Statistical-Test-Suite.
+This is a test tool for Langton's ant extensions on tori.
+The extensions included so far build on multicolor sets, discrete convolution, variable multidimensional spaces and the combination with a fractal.
+The test tool can be used in combination with the NIST-Statistical-Test-Suite.
+It is used to check the suitability of models as PRG or block ciphers.

 ## Prerequisites
 ### Mandatory